Off the charts performance. High customer satisfaction rate. Extremely versatile - can make pizza dough, cake, etc.

 If you only bake the occasional loaf of bread, though, a budget-priced bread maker is likely to offer more bang for your buck.

-The Zojirushi Home Bakery Virtuoso Breadmaker is currently on offer for $226.
+The Zojirushi Home Bakery Virtuoso Breadmaker was on offer for $275 when we last checked.
 That's quite a lot of money, but this is more than simply a machine for making bread.
 Zojirushi products have an outstanding reputation and seldom, if ever, go wrong.
 It may not be the prettiest of designs, but everything is there for one reason: to turn out a wide variety of the very best bread products (including gluten-free) possible.
 The only drawback we're aware of is that only one loaf size (two pounds) is available.
 Complaints are remarkably few, but the praise is tremendous.
 Even at this higher price, most owners think the investment is "100 percent worth it."

 Q. How much time does a typical cycle take in a bread maker?